General Usage of SootUp

 Retrieving a Class

-Each class is identified with a unique signature adhering to Java identifier rules, therefore you first need to specify the class signature (ClassType
+Each class is identified with a unique signature adhering to Java identifier rules, therefore you first need to specify the class signature (ClassType) as shown below.

 Let's say the following is the target program that we want to analyze: